The Return to England

 In 1900 the major monastic houses became independent Abbeys with their own elected Abbot.
 At this time Ampleforth was a community of just under 100 monks and the first Abbot of Ampleforth was Fr Oswald Smith, who continued in office until his death in 1924.
 He was succeeded as Abbot by Fr Edmund Matthews, who appointed Fr Paul Nevill as Headmaster of the school.
 Under the leadership and guidance of these two men, the school was transformed into the great public school it is today.

 At its height in the mid-1960s there were 169 monks in the community.
-Although the community is now less than half that size, the monks continue to work in the schools, on parishes, and in the hospitality apostolate offering retreats and courses to the thousands of visitors who come to Ampleforth each year.
+Although the community is now a third of that size, the monks continue to work in the schools, on parishes, and in the hospitality apostolate, offering retreats and courses to the thousands of visitors who come to Ampleforth each year.

 And so today, we are committed to support and serve each other, as we strive daily for personal and communal holiness, in fidelity to monastic living.
 We seek to establish and maintain a joyful, simple and balanced life in prayer, work and time for each other.
 We aim to serve the Church and the world in all our works, including our traditional commitment to education, pastoral ministry and hospitality, trying to recognise Christ in all we meet.